mabruras/sqapi/README.md

 ## sqAPI
-_Subscription, Query, API_ is a component intended to subscribe to the `Message Broker`, query data from `Data Store` and metadata from `Metadata Store`.
+_Subscription, Query, API_ is a plugin-based component intended to:
+* Subscribe to the `Message Broker`
+* Query data from `Data Store`
+* Query metadata from `Metadata Store`
+* Aggregate and store custom data set in `sqAPI Storage`
+* Serve aggregated data and metadata through an API

 New data from the queue will trigger a query and aggregation of the newly incoming data.
 All aggregated data will be stored in a *sqAPI* specific storage solution (`sqAPI Storage`),